Planning Tools & Resources

 Students sign on to Naviance using their email address and password they created.

-Additionally, students should visit the "document resources" on their Naviance home page for resources related to the application process such as dates and presentation material for Brown Bag Lunch Sessions.
+Additionally, students should visit the "Materials" on the Guidance Schoology page for resources related to the application process such as dates and presentation material for College Workshops

 The Guidance Counselors visit each grade level once a year in their English or History classes.
 In addition to presenting material about high school and college, there is an accompanying Naviance activity specific to the grade level.
 Students are welcome to explore all aspects of Naviance at any time.
 See below for Naviance classroom activities: